mrezabayat/iamsorush/content/posts/table-of-content-blog.md

 ## CSS

 I only explain the important CSS parts.
-To hide the ToC on small screens, I add a media quary
+To hide the ToC on small screens, I add a media query

 ```css
   @media screen and (max-width: 1024px) {